Is There A Link Between Creativity And Mental Illness?

 via – static.independent.co.uk

-Mental issues like manic depression, schizophrenia, and much more can leave the sufferers feeling isolated, lonely and hopeless.
-Only a few are caring and sympathetic towards the people with this ongoing battle.
+Mental issues like manic depression, schizophrenia, and much more can leave the sufferers feeling isolated, lonely, and hopeless.
+Only a few are caring and sympathetic toward the people in this ongoing battle.
 And even fewer understand what the sufferers go through.

 Einstein’s famous hair: The story you never knew!